 Can be used to create many different reports

-Visuals from that one dataset can appear on many different dashboards
+Visuals from that one semantic model can appear on many different dashboards

-To learn more about datasets, visit these articles:
+To learn more about semantic models, visit these articles:

 On to the next building block -- visualizations.

-Can be created using data from only one dataset.
-Power BI Desktop can combine more than one data source into a single dataset in a report, and that report can be imported into Power BI.
+Can be created using data from only one semantic model.
+Power BI Desktop can combine more than one data source into a single semantic model in a report, and that report can be imported into Power BI.

 Can be associated with multiple dashboards (tiles pinned from that one report can appear on multiple dashboards).

 A dashboard represents a customized graphical view of some subset of the underlying semantic model(s).
 Designers build dashboards and share them with business users; either individually or as part of an app.
 If a business user is given permissions to the report, they can build their own dashboards too.
 A dashboard is a single canvas that has tiles, graphics, and text.